Skip to main content

 Time: 15 minutes | Difficulty: Beginner | Prerequisites: Installation complete

-Let's build a working Ruby gem with Rust.
-We'll create a string manipulation library that showcases Rust's speed and safety.
+Let's build a working Ruby gem with a Rust-powered native extension.
+We'll create a FastStrings gem that showcases Rust's performance and safety for string manipulation.

 What We're Building